 - A deja vu experience — a feeling that what's happening has happened before

-- The sudden occurrence of a strange odor or taste
+- A sudden or strange odor or taste

 - A rising sensation in the abdomen

-A temporal lobe seizure usually lasts 30 seconds to two minutes.
-Characteristic signs and symptoms of temporal lobe seizures include:
+Sometimes temporal lobe seizures impair your ability to respond to others (partial complex or focal dyscognitive seizures).
+This type of temporal lobe seizure usually lasts 30 seconds to two minutes.
+Characteristic signs and symptoms include: